-Instead of chipping away, these things could just be like a snow-ball running down the hill, it would really feed on itself.
+'Instead of chipping away, these things could just be like a snowball running down the hill, it would really feed on itself.'

-There were signs that a snow-ball effect was happening, as many champions were positive that the Compliance Model was making an impact on the ATO, although there are still many barriers to overcome.
+There were signs that a snow-ball effect was happening, as many champions were positive that the Compliance Model was making an impact on the Tax Office, although there are still many barriers to overcome (see Hobson and Job, forthcoming).
 The key point to make is that changes were happening through staff using the model, talking to others about it, and seeing its positive benefits for themselves:

-When I first went around the country to talk to my teams, I got the same response - 'It's just a waste of time.
-All taxpayers are cheats'.
+'When I first went around the country to talk to my teams, I got the same response - "it's just a waste of time.
+All taxpayers are cheats".
 But fortunately when team members actually have gone out and applied the concept or used this strategy, they personally see the result that comes of it.
-Therefore, there's a change in mind-set, to be more accepting of the concept.
+Therefore, there's a change in mind-set, to be more accepting of the concept.'